L0rdM0rd/L0rdM0rd.github.io/_pages/about.md

 include supervised learning, reinforcement learning, and deep learning.
 I want to tackle many areas of application.
-Currently, I have ongoing projects in domains such as NFL player performance, projecting cryptocurrency market volatility, and a poker strategy simulation.
+Currently, I have ongoing projects in domains such as NFL player performance, projecting cryptocurrency market volatility, and poker strategy simulation.
 Please the GitHub repos for associated code.

 I began my journey into the Data Science realm almost three years ago